The State-of-the-Art in Lifelog Retrieval: A Review of Progress at the ACM Lifelog Search Challenge Workshop 2022-24: Conclusion

 The analysis of LSC'22, '23, and '24 highlights key trends in system performance.
 KIS and QA tasks consistently yielded high precision and shorter response times, whereas Ad-hoc retrieval tasks showed greater variability due to their open-ended nature and broader temporal groundtruth distribution.
 The top-performing teams effectively balanced precision, recall, and efficient submission strategies, while lower-performing teams often struggled with precision or relied on brute-force submissions.

-Scores in KIS and QA tasks improved from 2022 to 2023 but became more variable in 2024 due to the introduction of multiple system instances with varied configurations.
-Correct submissions were closely correlated with the number of available groundtruth images, with 2023’s KIS tasks benefitting from a higher count, while 2024’s reduced number of groundtruth images increased difficulty.
+Scores in KIS and QA tasks improved from 2022 to 2023 but became more variable in 2024 due to the introduction of multiple system instances with varied users or configurations.
+Correct submissions were closely correlated with the number of available groundtruth images, with 2023’s KIS tasks benefiting from a higher count, while 2024’s reduced number of groundtruth images increased difficulty.

 Performance varied notably across task types.
 Ad-hoc tasks remained the most challenging, displaying wide variance in team performance on precision and recall.
-Systems such as LIFEXPLORE, SnapSeek, and VISIONE demonstrated consistently high scores, while others exhibited fluctuations due to differences in system configurations.
+Systems such as LIFEXPLORE, SnapSeek, and VISIONE demonstrated consistently high scores, while others exhibited fluctuations due to differences in instances.
 Additionally, LLM-integrated systems like MemoriEase, Memento 4.0, and Voxento-Pro excelled in QA tasks, showcasing the effectiveness of conversational search and RAG techniques in refining retrieval precision.
 The failure of KIS04, however, underscored how abstract or ambiguous prompts, while arguably closer to natural memory recall, can be particularly difficult for current retrieval systems.
 This highlights the ongoing challenge in KIS task design: while realistic, memory-like queries are desirable, they must still be feasible for systems operating without prior user context.
 This case demonstrates the importance of calibrating ambiguity and providing enough grounding to enable meaningful evaluation.
 However, as the LSC enters its eighth year, it is appropriate for tasks to become more challenging to test the evolving capabilities of state-of-the-art systems.
 Realistic, memory-like queries—often imprecise or fuzzy—better reflect real-world information needs in lifelog retrieval.